emmanuelmailukyalo/alx-low_level_programming2/0x04-more_functions_nested_loops/README.md

 #3.
 Prints numbers from 0-9
 #4.
 Printing numbers 0-9 except 2 and 4
 #5.
 Printing numbers 10 times
 #6.
-Dwar a sitaight line in the terminal
+Draw a straight line in the terminal
+#7.
+Draw a diagonal line